 Pro-tip: Canoe, kayak, and stand up paddle board rentals are available at the park kiosk.

-C loves fishing!
+Our eldest son C is a bit of a fishing fanatic.
 So, we couldn’t visit here without fishing in Pukaskwa National Park.
 Ontario fishing regulations apply within Pukakswa National Park.
 This means that you need to have an Ontario fishing license in order to fish in the park.
 To obtain a fishing license click here.
 With all this coastline, the fishing in Pukaskwa is excellent, but it’s best done from a boat, kayak or canoe.

 Pro-Tip: No live bait or lead sinkers can be used while fishing in Pukaskwa National Park.